iyear/tdl/README.md

 **Q: Will this result in a ban?**

 A: I am not sure.
 All operations do not involve dangerous actions such as actively sending messages to other people.
-But it's safer to use an unused account for download and upload operations.
+But it's safer to use a long-term account.

 ## LICENSE